jfranco1701/STEM-Capstone-2019/SETUP.md

 docker-machine env box
 ```

 In the output of that command should include `DOCKER_HOST` which contains an IP address.
-Put that address in your browser and it should pull up the app (http://<DOCKER_HOST_ADDRESS>:8000)!
+Put that address in your browser and it should pull up the app (http://<DOCKER_HOST_ADDRESS>:8000 or http://<DOCKER_HOST_ADDRESS>:4200)!

 #### Shutdown containers